Linuxfabrik/monitoring-plugins/check-plugins/redfish-logservices/README.md

                            [--retries RETRIES] [--timeout TIMEOUT] --url URL
                            [--username USERNAME]

-Checks the event log entries exposed under the LogServices of a Redfish- compatible server via the Redfish API and alerts based on the severity of the log entries.
-By default it reads the System Event Log (SEL); `--log-type` selects the management controller log (MEL) or both.
+Checks the event log entries exposed under the LogServices of a Redfish-compatible server via the Redfish API and alerts based on the severity of the log entries.
+By default it reads the System Event Log (SEL);
+`--log-type` selects the management controller log (MEL) or both.
 Entries can be filtered by regular expression (--match, --ignore), and entries older than --max-age days can be aged out so a long-since resolved event does not keep the check in a non-OK state forever.

 options:
   -h, --help            show this help message and exit